 - The Divvy bike share program allows the University community to travel the campus and neighborhood quickly and cleanly using two-wheeled transportation.
 University members qualify for discounts on Divvy memberships, ensuring that sustainable transportation remains affordable.
 Additionally, a partnership with Blackstone Bicycle Works, a local nonprofit, promotes bike safety around campus.

 - The University promotes E-Waste recycling through a program that includes three separate drop-off points for E-Waste, along with a free pickup service.
-More information about the program, including specific drop-off locations, can be found on the Office of Sustainability site.
+More information about the program, including specific drop-off locations, can be found on the Environmental Research and Sustainability site.

 - In development, the Sustainable Energy Program includes Program Implementation Guidelines, an Energy Conservation Program (currently in pilot in five campus buildings), and Energy Management Principles.